db0/godot-card-game-framework/README.md

 However if you forget to add a ViewPopup Control node into your custom CardContainer scene, things will start crashing.

-The scripts and scenes inside /srv/custom are option.
+The scripts and scenes inside /srv/custom are optional.
 They are just there to create a sample setup of the capabilties of the framework.

 ### Global configuration